-One of my first forays into adventure travel and a lifelong dream come true, I went cage diving with great white sharks off Guadalupe Island in October 2007.
+One of my first forays into adventure travel and a lifelong dream come true, I went cage diving with great white sharks off Isla De Guadalupe (Guadalupe Island) in October 2007.
 I can’t look back at this experience with anything less than a huge grin because it was just so amazing.
 Now I want to share a little more about shark diving at Guadalupe with you so you can decide for yourself if this is something you’d like to do.

 Note that I am an affiliate of several operators that do shark cage diving in California and will receive a commission if you book a tour through an affiliate link in this post.
+This does not cost you any more money.
 I’m an affiliate because this is, in my opinion, the single best way the average person can see great white sharks (you’ll want to do the same when you check this off your bucket list!).
 I’m writing about my experience, with Shark Diver and MV Islander, to add my own voice to this exciting community and to get more people like you excited about this relatively affordable experience of a lifetime.

 I should also explain that I booked my trip with Shark Diver, though they subcontracted out to the M/V Islander.
 Not sure if they’re doing this anymore, but I was very impressed with both outfits.
 I paid about $2900 USD for the experience, not including airfare to San Diego and 10% tip for the crew.
 More on this later.

-Also – both Shark Diver and MV Islander do CAGE diving at Guadalupe Island.
+Also – both Shark Diver and MV Islander do CAGE diving at Isla De Guadalupe.
 They’re not one of the newer operators who showed up with no experience and decided to one-up the established guys by offering cageless diving at Guadalupe, which is completely irresponsible and risks shutting down the site when something happens.

-My Review of Guadalupe Island Shark Diving with M/V Islander
+My Review of Isla De Guadalupe Shark Diving with M/V Islander

 Why I Did it: Because, simply put, this was the highest priority on my Bucket list.
 Great white sharks have long fascinated me.
 It comes with bragging rights too.
 You see things differently after you’ve been within two feet of a 15 foot great white shark.
 One of my favorite encounters was a brief moment when I made eye contact with this juvenile great white shark you see below.
 Holding his gaze was very intense – and very exhilarating!

 How it Works: The short version?
-You book a 5 day shark diving trip with one of the operators that dives at Guadalupe Island (about 200 miles south of San Diego).
+You book a 5 day shark diving trip with one of the operators that dives at Isla De Guadalupe (about 260 miles south of San Diego).
 Leaving the latter city, you spend your first day and night slowly chugging to this desolate island, three days diving at the site, and spend your fifth day heading back to San Diego.